PERMACULTURE design certificate COURSE

 US $1495 for international participants.
-This includes the course, an internationally recognized certification, three meals a day including coffee/tea, & snacks, and shared accommodation at both The Yoga Forest and the Bamboo Guest House.
+This includes the course, an internationally recognized certification, three meals a day including coffee/tea & snacks, and shared accommodation at the Bambu Guest House.

 US $1295 for international participants.
-This includes the course, an internationally recognized certification, three meals a day including coffee/tea, & snacks, and shared accommodation at both IMAP and the Bamboo Guest House.
+This includes the course, an internationally recognized certification, three meals a day including coffee/tea & snacks, and shared accommodation at both IMAP and the Bambu Guest House.

 Rony is one of the world’s leading experts in permaculture and Mayan ancestral knowledge.
 Rony has spent the last 20 years teaching and implementing permaculture throughout Central, South and North America focusing on promoting food sovereignty and preserving biodiversity for the survival of Indigenous communities.